|

 modifications to existing Herblet Lake and Rall's Island transmission stations at Snow Lake and The Pas).

-A water power licence from Manitoba Water Stewardship is expected to be approved shortly.
-The water power licence would allow the Wuskwatim Power Limited Partnership to use water to operate the Wuskwatim generating station within regulated flows and levels.
+An interim water power licence from Manitoba Water Stewardship was approved.
+The water power licence allows the Wuskwatim Power Limited Partnership to use water to operate the Wuskwatim generating station within regulated flows and levels.

 Visit Wuskwatim Power Limited Partnership website